 Canary Nasturtium Flowers

-Canary Nasturtium flowers are available in the spring and summer.
+Canary nasturtium flowers are available in the late spring through summer.

 Canary nasturtium flowers, botanically classified as Tropaeolum peregrinum, are a South American variety belonging to the Tropaeolaceae family.
 The brightly colored flowers grow on climbing vines that can extend 2 to 3 meters in length, and the vines produce edible leaves, flowers, and seeds.
 Canary nasturtium flowers are also known as Canary Creeper vines, Canary Nasturtiums, Canary Bird flowers, and Canary Bird vines, and are a favored home garden plant for the plant’s climbing nature, ornamental appeal, and edible qualities.
 The flowers are not commercially grown, but the variety is fast-growing, producing colorful blooms that can be used in a wide variety of savory fresh and cooked preparations.